 - Place chocolate chips in a medium bowl.

-- Over medium heat, add coconut milk to sauce pan and stir frequently until hot and starts a very light bubbling.
+- Over medium heat, add cream or coconut milk to sauce pan and stir frequently until hot and starts a very light bubbling.

 - Pour milk over chocolate and stir until smooth and creamy.